htjb/maxsmooth/paper/paper.md

 The figure below shows the residuals (bottom panel, green) when fitting and removing an MSF from the data (top panel) compared to the injected signal (bottom panel, red).
-While the removal of the foreground does not directly recover the injected signal we see the remnant of the signal in the residuals (see @Bevins for more details and examples).
+While the removal of the foreground does not directly recover the injected signal, rather a smooth baseline subtracted version, we see the remnant of the signal in the residuals (see @Bevins for more details and examples).

 ![**Top panel:** The mock 21-cm data used to illustrate the abilities of